swcarpentry/r-novice-gapminder/06-data-subsetting.md

 > arguments correspond to the rows, columns, and depth dimension.
 >

-Because matrices are really just vectors underneath the hood, we can also subset using only one argument:
+Because matrices are vectors, we can also subset using only one argument: